U.S. couple formerly held in Qatar sues husband's ex-employer

 U.S. State Department officials had expressed concerns that cultural misunderstandings could have played a role in the couple's prosecution in a country unaccustomed to multiracial families and adoption.

-The Huangs returned to Los Angeles last week from Qatar after the government there lifted a travel ban.
+The Huangs returned to Los Angeles last week from Qatar after the government there lifted a travel ban, ending a nearly two-year ordeal.

-Matthew Huang, in an interview with CNN on Tuesday, said the U.S. government took too long to come to the couple's aid in Qatar.

-"They could have done a lot more a lot earlier," Huang told CNN.
-But he added that some people in the U.S. government worked hard on their behalf.
+Their return was celebrated by some 3,000 people at a jubilant service at their Los Angeles-area church, where Matthew Huang thanked the congregation for their support.